-Top 20 Python libraries for data science in 2018
+Top 20 Python libraries for data science

 Python continues to take leading positions in solving data science tasks and challenges.
 Last year we made a blog post overviewing the Python’s libraries that proved to be the most helpful at that moment.
 This year, we expanded our list with new libraries and gave a fresh look to the ones we already talked about, focusing on the updates that have been made during the year.